 - Too much calcium lost in the urine

-Symptoms are mostly caused by damage to organs from high calcium levels in the blood, or by the loss of calcium from the bones.
+Symptoms are mostly caused by damage to organs from high calcium level in the blood, or by the loss of calcium from the bones.
 Symptoms can include:

 Exams and Tests